Amangondaliya555/CTF_Writeups/picoCTF2018/blaise's cipher/README.md

   2.After connecting to it, we got a long senseless paragraphs.

-  3.It is nothing but actually encrypted.
-By observation, we can say it is either a caesar cipher or a vigenere cipher.

-  4.But the title of the question is blaise's cipher.
+  3.But the title of the question is blaise's cipher.
 Which is a name of the inventor of Vigenere cipher.So those paragraphs are
   encrypted using vigenere cipher.

-  5.Command line tools may have some issues due to long paragraphs and also we dont know the key.
+  4.Command line tools may have some issues due to long paragraphs and also we dont know the key.
 So we can use other online tools.
 For ex: https://www.mygeocachingprofile.com/codebreaker.vigenerecipher.aspx

-  6.Using this tool, you will get lots of solutions with different key.
+  5.Using this tool, you will get lots of solutions with different key.
 You will have do random search.
 You will find the key in decrypted paragraph with key = 277.

 ## Flag: